 English Rationale: The study of English is central to the learning and development of all young Australians.
 It helps create confident communicators, imaginative thinkers and informed citizens.
 It is through the study of English that individuals learn to analyse, understand, communicate and build relationships with others and with the world around them.
 The study of English plays a key role in the development of reading and literacy skills which help young people develop the knowledge and skills needed for education, training and the workplace.
 It helps them become ethical, thoughtful, informed and active members of society.
-In this subject, students will study the following units through the described content: Learning Focus: MEDIA AND PUBLIC TEXTS Engage with the print and digital medium of news and current affairs Explain how the public is positioned to respond to the wide range of topics presented in articles and news stories.
+Learning Focus: In this subject, students will study the following units through the described content: MEDIA AND PUBLIC TEXTS Engage with the print and digital medium of news and current affairs.
+Explain how the public is positioned to respond to the wide range of topics presented in articles and news stories.
 Analyse, construct and present information to demonstrate an understanding of the way combinations of language and expression and visual elements can influence a reader's perspective.
 POETRY AND NARRATIVE TEXTS Engage in a literary study of poetry and short story texts.
-Apply their previous knowledge and understanding of poetic techniques to their reading, deconstruction and analysis of literary poetic and narrative Create an original narrative text inspired by poetry SHAKESPEARE'S LEGACY Engage in a literary study of one of Shakespeare's plays Investigating representation of people, places, culture and concepts.
-Understand his dramatic craft through reading, viewing and deconstruction of traditional and contemporary stage and film productions of the set play.
-Analyse the ways the reader/viewer is positioned to appreciate theme and concepts ISSUES IN FICTION Engage in an in-depth study of an extended narrative text Analyse the literary techniques used by fiction writers to 'speak' to the reader on issues of human interest.
-Construct a literary analysis demonstrating an understanding of the conventions of analytical exposition LANGUAGE AND LITERACY Engage in language and literacy knowledge and skills Apply knowledge and skills to all reading, writing and speaking experiences in all units.
+Apply their previous knowledge and understanding of poetic techniques to their reading, deconstruction and analysis of literary poetic and narrative texts.
+Create an original narrative text inspired by poetry.
+MEDIA TEXTS Engage in a literary study of a selected film text.
+Investigating representation of people, places, culture and concepts.
+Understand and apply their knowledge of cinematography in the deconstruction of extracts from the film.
+Analyse the ways the reader/viewer is positioned to appreciate theme and concepts on film.
+ISSUES IN FICTION Engage in an in-depth study of an extended narrative text.
+Analyse the literary techniques used by fiction writers to 'speak' to the reader on issues of human interest.
+Construct a literary analysis demonstrating an understanding of the conventions of analytical exposition.
+LANGUAGE AND LITERACY Engage in language and literacy knowledge and skills.
+Apply knowledge and skills to all reading, writing and speaking experiences in all units.
+Outcomes / Assessment: Written Assignment - Persuasive Oral Presentation - Persuasive Written Assignment - imaginative Written Assignment - Analytical (film) Written Examination - Analytical (novel) Pathway/Senior Subject: This subject links to the following subject/s in Year 11 and 12: • English (General) • Essential English (Applied)